MephistoDevelop/ToDo-List/README.md

 ### Setup

 To use this project you will need to download this repository onto your computer.
 Afterwards, you will need to install webpack and npm to correctly run this project.
-In the package.json file, input this
+In the package.json file, input this:

-in `package.json` file on the rules we are going to put this:

 ```
  "scripts": {